-The radio spectral slope is flat or inverted in the other four of the nine detected objects (Figure~\ref{slope}).
-If the emission is intrinsically optically thick, it will imply that the rest-frame 9\,GHz emission comes from a source with a size of $\sim$ 0.1--0.2\,pc \citep[][Equation (22) therein]{Laor2008}.
-Alternatively, the emission can be intrinsically optically thin, but free–free absorbed by AGN photoionized gas.
-Since the free-free optical depth $\tau_{\rm ff} \propto \nu^{-2}$, if we assume $\tau_{\rm ff}$\,(7\,GHz) = 1 for simplicity, then $\tau_{\rm ff}$\,(5.5\,GHz) = 1.62 and $\tau_{\rm ff}$\,(9.0\,GHz) = 0.60.
-The unabsorbed flux density is $F e^{\tau_{\rm ff}}$.
+Alternatively, the emission may be intrinsically optically thin, but free–free absorbed by AGN photoionized gas.
+The free-free optical depth scales as $\tau_{\rm ff} \propto \nu^{-2}$.
+For example, if $\tau_{\rm ff}$\,(7\,GHz) = 1, then $\tau_{\rm ff}$\,(5.5\,GHz) = 1.62 and $\tau_{\rm ff}$\,(9.0\,GHz) = 0.60.
 This differential absorption leads to a significant spectral flattening by

-The $\tau_{\rm ff}$ is set by the distance of the absorber from the center and the ionizing luminosity \citep[][Equations (11) and (21) therein]{Baskin2021}.
-We therefore can derive the distance of the absorbing medium from the central source using the frequency where $\tau_{\rm ff}$ = 1 and the bolometric luminosity.